Work Package 5 - 3D Data Reconstruction, Analysis and Visualisation -

 multiple omic profiles from the bulk intestinal samples.

-One of the main outcomes of 3D'omics will be a data visualisation platform that will display 3D multi-omic results in a user-friendly way,
+One of the main outcomes of 3D'omics was the data visualisation platform that displays 3D multi-omic results in a user-friendly way,

 while providing access to raw data stored in public databases such as ENA and Metabolights.
-We are currently working heavily to make this platform user-friendly and easily navigable.
-Our aim is to display microbial community composition directly next to the sampling location of the micro-samples, giving an intuitive overview of our findings.
+Our platform is user-friendly and easily navigable, giving an intuitive overview of our findings.

-Work Package 5 runs for the whole duration of the project, so 52 months, and will be concluded in December 2025.
+Work Package 5 ran for the whole duration of the project, 52 months, and was concluded in December 2025.

-Milestone 4 of the project has not yet been fully achieved --> MS4 "Informatic and mathematical
+Milestone 4 of the project has been achieved: "Informatic and mathematical

 procedures for analysing